microsoft/azure-iot-developer-kit/docs/_projects/04-shake-shake.md

 static const char* iot_event = "{\"topic\":\"iot\"}";
 ```

 Replace the string `iot` in the curly brace with your preferred hashtag.
+And DevKit will later retrieve a random tweet with the hashtag you set here.

 ## Step 4.
 Deploy Azure Functions